SP45 and SU45

 SP45 soon became the principal passenger diesel locomotive in the PKP service.
 Prior to its introduction, passenger trains on main unelectrified trunk lines were often hauled by ST43 or ST44 freighters, which called for additional heating cars during winter.
 Double-heading SN61 diesel railcars (often supplemented by a third unit!) were too weak and their mechanical transmission was prone to failure.
 Quite often steam locomotives had to be employed, much to the concern of certain officials, who considered them a symbol of backwardness.
 SP45s were therefore badly needed and soon could be encountered on most principal unelectrified lines; last SN61s were withdrawn from long-range service in 1974.

 During its production period, SP45 underwent numerous modifications, aimed both at replacing imported elements and sub-assemblies with their indigenous or license-built variants and at improving reliability and safety.
 Basic characteristics and external appearance were not affected.
-In mid-1980s, however, problems with imported Vapor boilers for car heating became acute.
+In mid-1980s, however, problems with imported Vapor OK-4616 boilers for car heating became acute.
 Purchase of spares was costly and steam-heated passenger cars rapidly dwindled in number.
-It was thus decided to introduce 3000 V dc electric heating, with a generator driven directly by the diesel engine, the same as in SU46 and SP47.
-First machine, SP45-074, was modernized in 1987 and, until 1997, 190 more followed.
-Designation was changed to SU45 in 1992, but service numbers were retained (SP45-090, -095 and -099 retained their original designations despite being fitted with electric heating devices).
+It was thus decided to introduce 3000 V DC electric heating, with the Dolmel LCPb-400 generator driven directly by the diesel engine, the same as in SU46 and SP47.
+Modernization of the first example, SP45-074, was completed in January 1988, and 190 more followed, terminating with SP45-061 in September 1997.
+In 1992 designation was changed to SU45, but service numbers were retained (SP45-090, -095 and -099 retained their original designations despite being fitted with electric heating devices).
 On January 1, 1999, PKP had only four machines with Vapor boilers (SP45-086, -139, -158 and -252) and all of them were written off during that year.
 Electric heating reduced available tractive effort and it was not uncommon to switch it off on long steep slopes, in order to maintain scheduled speed.

 Main technical data